SoloVid/Thy/docs/std-lib/def.md

   message is given String
   print message

-Call the function (just to complete the demonstration). f s
+Call the function (for completeness). f s
 ```